-- Not be under medical suspension. - Be healthy and fit for competition. - Is the correct age for the competition that the athlete wants to enter.
-Any National Federation entering athletes that are not of the correct age will be subject to an investigation and possible disciplinary action. - Has sufficient technical knowledge (know the terminology and can execute all the techniques in Appendix H) and understand fully the IJF sport and refereeing rules.
+- Meet the IJF Athlete Eligibility Regulations (found in the IJF Governance Policies: www.ijf.org/ijf/documents/3) - Not be under medical suspension. - Be healthy and fit for competition. - Is the correct age for the competition that the athlete wants to enter.
+Any national federation entering athletes that are not of the correct age will be subject to an investigation and possible disciplinary action. - Have sufficient technical knowledge (know the terminology and can execute all the techniques in Appendix G) and understand fully the IJF sport and refereeing rules.
 For all participants in World Championships juniors and cadets minimum technical requirements will be requested under the supervision of the IJF Judo Academy.